-PRP injections go under the skin helping to give volume to the cheeks, reduce the look of deep tear troughs and nasolabial folds and can be used in addition to fillers to help prolong those treatments.
+PRP injections go under the skin helping to give volume to the cheeks, reduce the look of deep tear troughs and nasolabial folds.
+Platelet rich plasma injections can also be used in addition to fillers to help prolong those treatments.

-PRP can also be used in microneedling to help reduce fine lines on face and wrinkles, give skin a smoother appearance and reduce the look of acne scarring.
+Platelet rich plasma therapy can also be used in microneedling to help wrinkles and reduce fine lines on the face, give skin a smoother appearance, and reduce the look of acne scarring.

 What You Can Expect for Your PRP Treatment

-Because this treatment is made from your own blood, appointments start with a blood draw, then the vial of blood is spun down in a centrifuge for 10 minutes.
+Since PRP treatment is made from your own blood, appointments start with a blood draw, then the vial of blood is spun down in a centrifuge for 10 minutes.
 During this time, you will likely have numbing cream applied to your face for optimal comfort.
-The PRP will be injected in strategic areas around the face, and if you choose the add-on service of micro needling, that will be performed at the end.
+The platelet rich plasma will be injected in strategic areas around the face, and if you choose the add-on service of micro needling, that will be performed at the end.

 Treatments take from 45 minutes to an hour.